mik284/mik284/README.md

 ## I'm a self taught passionate Developer

-- 🌱 I’m currently Learning software Egineeering at ALX SE program/Freecodecamp/ALX-T/Coursera/Natujenge/Scrimba
+- 🌱 I’m currently sharpening my software development skills using online media like articles and video also podcasts
-- 🥅 2022 Goals:
+- 🥅 2023 Goals:
 - Learn new skills
 - Contribute more to Open Source projects
+- Get a JD role

 ---